 Secure Telephone Identity Certificate Repository (STI-CR) - The HTTPS server that hosts the public key certificates used by the destination service provider’s Verification Service to validate signatures.

 NOTE: The STI-PA functional element introduced in section 5.2.1 also plays a key role in the certificate management architecture and related procedures.

-Certificate Management Process
+SHAKEN Certificate Management Process

 This section describes the detailed process for acquiring a signed public key certificate.
 It is based on an automated approach using the ACME protocol.
-A manual approach, which could be useful in the initial stages of testing the Secure Telephone Identity Authentication Service (STI-AS) and STI-VS components of the SHAKEN framework, is discussed in Appendix B.
+A manual approach, which could be useful in the initial stages of testing the Secure Telephone Identity Authentication Service (STI-AS) and STI-VS components of the SHAKEN framework, is discussed in Appendix A.

 Section 6.3.1 lists the necessary functions in the process and provides a high level flow.
 Subsequent sections describe the specific details for using the ACME protocol for each of the STI certificate management functions.

-Certificate Management Flow
+SHAKEN Certificate Management Flow

-This section describes the detailed STI certificate management process and the interaction model between the STI-PA and the STI-CA for acquiring certificates.
+This section describes the detailed STI certificate management process and the interaction model between the Service Provider, the STI-PA and the STI-CA for acquiring STI certificates.

 The SHAKEN certificate management process encompasses the following high level process functions that will be performed by the Service Provider and are detailed in the subsequent sections of the document: